Dog Nail Clipping: Why It Matters, Costs, and When to See a Vet

 If you’ve ever heard your dog’s nails clicking on the floor, or noticed them struggling to walk comfortably, it’s likely time for a trim.
 But how often should you clip your dog’s nails?
 And should you use a groomer or a vet?

-In this guide, we explain why nail clipping is essential for your dog’s health, break down the costs, and help you decide when to book with a groomer versus a veterinarian.
+This guide explains why nail clipping is important for your dog’s health, breaks down the costs, and helps you decide when to book with a groomer or a vet.

-Long nails don’t just look unsightly—they can cause serious health problems.
-According to the Australian Veterinary Association, overgrown nails can lead to:
+Long nails don’t just look bad—they can cause serious health problems.
+According to the Australian Veterinary Association, long nails can lead to:

-• Posture Problems: Long nails force your dog to shift their weight, causing unnatural stance and gait
+• Walking problems – Long nails force your dog to shift their weight, changing the natural way they stand and walk

-• Joint Pain: The altered posture puts stress on joints, leading to arthritis over time
+• Joint pain – The changed posture puts stress on joints, which can lead to arthritis over time

-• Difficulty Walking: Nails that touch the ground can cause your dog to slip, especially on smooth surfaces
+• Difficulty walking – Nails that touch the ground can cause your dog to slip

-• Ingrown Nails: Severely overgrown nails can curl and grow into the paw pad, causing infection
+• Ingrown nails – Very long nails can curl and grow into the paw pad, causing infection

-• Broken Nails: Long nails are more likely to snag and break, causing bleeding and pain
+• Broken nails – Long nails are more likely to catch and break, causing bleeding and pain

 When nails are too long, your dog’s toes can’t make proper contact with the ground.
-This forces them to walk on the back of their paws, similar to walking in high heels.
-Over time, this causes permanent damage to joints and tendons.
+This forces them to walk on the back of their paws.
+Over time, this causes damage to joints and tendons.

 Active (walks on pavement)Slow (nails wear down naturally)Every 6-8 weeks